lemjoe/Grapho/README.md

 go run main.go
 ~~~

-Then type `localhost:4007` in your browser address bar.
+Then type `localhost:4007` in your browser's address bar.

 ## Roadmap to beta: